Longview Fence Company

 Privacy: Most of us look at our yard as an extension of our home.
 On those beautiful Texas days, we can’t wait to get outside to BBQ, host pool parties, eat on the patio, and entertain our guests and families in our yards.
 No one ruins an outdoor event as quickly as a nosy neighbor.
 Keep those prying eyes out with a new fence.

 Boundaries: Fences can also clearly communicate boundaries.
 By installing a fence, you let others know that there is a clear demarcation point between your property and the next.

-Keeping Sights and Sounds Out: A privacy fence can provide a certain level noise abatement and also provide some some respite from looking at the neighbors yard.
-If you’ve got a noisy or messy neighbor, we recommend a new privacy fence, and possibly some strategically positioned trees or shrubs.
+Keeping Sights and Sounds Out: A privacy fence can provide a certain level of noise abatement and also provide some respite from looking at the neighbor’s yard.
+If you’ve got a noisy or messy neighbor, we recommend a new privacy fence and possibly some strategically positioned trees or shrubs.

 Call now for a free consultation!

 Sometimes replacement isn’t necessary.
 When you’ve simply got a few planks that have come loose, a gate that isn’t shutting or latching anymore, or a post or two that have snapped off in the last wind storm, you may not need a full replacement.
 A repair may be less expensive and faster than a full replacement.

 But how do you know if you need a repair or a replacement?
 Call Longview Fence Company!

 Our team has over a decade of experience installing and repairing fences.
 One of our experienced team members can come by for a free consultation.
 We’ll determine the issues you’re having, the likelihood of additional issues coming up soon, and assess the lifespan of your current fence.
 Armed with this information, you’ll have a much easier time deciding on the route you’d like to pursue.